 The conference was attended by about 95 guests, including representatives of the Ministry of Culture and National Identity, the Ministry of Economy, the Ministry of Youth, the Interethnic Relations Department, the Embassy of Norway, the Embassy of Israel, the British Council, the Romanian Presidency, the Ministry of Foreign Affairs, National Center of Roma, ISPMN, National Agency for Roma, Central European University, Chamber of Deputies, SNSPA, Faculty of Sociology and Social Assistance, Romanian Peace Foundation, Roma Education Fund Romania, Pakiv Romania, Sastipen and others.

-The event was opened by Mrs. Timea Junghaus from ERIAC and Mr. Ernest Oberlander-Tarnoveanu, the director of the National History Museum of Romania.
-The conference continued with a short speech session, facilitated by Ciprian Necula, followed by, Mr. Sergiu Nistor, Romanian Presidency, Ms. Mihaela Toader, Secretary of State, Ministry of European Funds, Dr. Daniel Rădulescu, National Agency for Roma and Mr. Mihai Neacsu, from the Roma National Center for Culture.
+The event was opened by Mrs. Timea Junghaus, executive director of ERIAC and Mr. Ernest Oberlander-Tarnoveanu, the director of the National History Museum of Romania.
+The conference continued with a short speech session facilitated by Ciprian Necula, followed by interventions from Mr. Sergiu Nistor, Romanian Presidency, Ms. Mihaela Toader, Secretary of State, Ministry of European Funds, Dr. Daniel Rădulescu, National Agency for Roma and Mr. Mihai Neacsu, from the Roma National Center for Culture.

-The final session was moderated by Iulius Rostas, Department of Roma Studies from Central European University., and included guest speakers: Mr. Daniel Vasile, Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, Member of the Romanian Parliament / Social Democrat Party and Dr. Timea Junghaus, Executive Director of ERIAC.
+The final session was moderated by Iulius Rostas, Department of Roma Studies from Central European University (CEU), and included guest speakers: Mr. Daniel Vasile, Member of the Parliament of Romania / Partida Romilor Pro Europa, Florin Manole, Member of the Romanian Parliament / Social Democrat Party and Timea Junghaus, Executive Director of ERIAC.

 photo: ERIAC/ Nihad Nino Pušija